Bsal13/Offensive-Security-Proving-Grounds-Boxes/Proving Grounds DVR4 2 (Intermediate) Windows Box.md

 - Found a weak password encryption script for Argus Surviellance utilizing searchsploit
 - Referencing the weak password encryption script I was able to find all but one character of the password as the script stated it did not add special characters
 - Researched the syntax to utilize to login to a program as a different user
-- Utilized the "runas" syntax to login to Admi
+- Utilized the found "runas" syntax to login to a windows shell as Administrator
-- Text

 ## Improved skills
 - Command for searching for hidden directories using CMD